firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/battery_current_tuning.md

 - **Audit adjustable chargers.** The Celler-branded 20 S bench supply landed on voltage with steady thermals, but log fan duty and case temps during long charges before endorsing it for customers.[^33]
 - **Replace sketchy 22 S supplies.** Refurbished Meanwell stacks have failed under load.
   - source purpose-built 22 S chargers or vetted lab supplies instead of gambling on patched industrial gear.[^34]
+- **Document CC/CV verification for brick chargers.** Stock Wate/YZPOWER units have arrived with sloppy current regulation; meter output current through the constant-current and constant-voltage phases and reject bricks that never taper before 4.2 V per cell.[^cccv_wate]
+  - Pair every adjustable bench supply with a pre-charge checklist (wall outlet → charger → pack) so voltage trim mistakes or live-plug arcs do not spike the controller.[^cccv_wate]
 - **Isolation test series chargers.** Before stacking power supplies, meter the earth-to-output resistance; only run them in series once you confirm floating outputs and add fuses on both legs.[^35]
 - **Acceptance test every bench supply.** Check ground continuity, breaker reset behaviour, and voltage accuracy under load before deploying adjustable chargers to customers.[^36]
 - **Label Meanwell-style VR pots.** Adjust VR1 for output voltage, VR2 for current, and VR3 for cutoff while the charger powers a partially discharged pack.